-- Routine follow-up care to Emergency or Urgently Needed Services, such as treatments, procedures, X-rays, lab work and doctor visits, Rehabilitation Services, Skilled Nursing Care or home health care. - Maintenance therapy and durable medical equipment, including, but not limited to, routine dialysis, routine oxygen, routine laboratory testing or a wheelchair to assist you while traveling outside the geographic area served by your Network Medical Group. - Medical care for a known or long term condition without acute symptoms as defined under "Emergency Services" or "Urgently Needed Services."

-Ambulance services are limited to transportation to the nearest Facility with the expertise for treating your condition.
+- Routine follow-up care to Emergency Health Care Services or Urgently Needed Services, such as treatments, procedures, X-rays, lab work and doctor visits, Rehabilitation Services, Skilled Nursing Care or home health care. - Maintenance therapy and DME, including, but not limited to, routine dialysis, routine oxygen, routine laboratory testing or a wheelchair to help you while traveling outside the geographic area served by your Network Medical Group. - Medical care for a known or Long Term Condition without acute symptoms as defined under Emergency Health Care Services or Urgently Needed Services. - Ambulance services are limited to transportation to the nearest facility with the expertise for treating your condition in or out of the area.